Energy transition under scenario uncertainty: a mean-field game of stopping with common noise: Illustration

-In order to show the impact of scenario uncertainty, we will consider two different settings.
-In the first one, there are two possible scenarios $\mathcal{S}=\{0, 1\}$ with uniform prior distribution.
+In order to quantify the impact of scenario uncertainty, we will consider two different settings. \begin{itemize} \item \textbf{Setting 1:} In the first setting, there are two possible scenarios $\mathcal{S}=\{0, 1\}$ with uniform prior distribution.
 In the first scenario $S=0$, the probabilities $(p_t(0))_{t\in J}$ are all equal to $0.9$, meaning that with high probability the carbon price will stay low.
-In the second scenario $S=1$, the probabilities $(p_t(1))_{t\in J}$ are all equal to $0.1$, meaning that with high probability the carbon price will increase at the adjustment dates.
-In the second setting, there is only one scenario $\mathcal{S}=\{0\}$, meaning that there is no uncertainty on the scenario, and the probabilities $(p_t(0))_{t\in J}$ are all equal to $0.5$, implying that each carbon price trajectory has equal probability.}
+In the second scenario $S=1$, the probabilities $(p_t(1))_{t\in J}$ are all equal to $0.1$, meaning that with high probability the carbon price will increase at the adjustment dates. \item \textbf{Setting 2:} In the second setting, there is only one scenario $\mathcal{S}=\{0\}$, meaning that there is no uncertainty on the scenario, and the probabilities $(p_t(0))_{t\in J}$ are all equal to $0.5$, implying that each carbon price trajectory has equal probability. \end{itemize}}

 \paragraph{Conventional dynamics:} Following \cite{adt2021}, we take $C_{\text{min}}=0$, $C_{\text{max}}=70$, $\theta = 33.4-\tilde\beta z_0$, $k = 0.5$, $\delta=\text{std}_C\sqrt{\frac{2k}{\theta}}$ where $\text{std}_C=11$.
 In the spirit of \cite{kushner2001} p.
 96, we choose $\Delta x$ so that